Ijé: Reception

 "Ijé is an unsparing, outsider’s portrayal of America’s social prejudices, one that Hollywood films cannot construct themselves.
 Anyaene nails social comedy too; my favourite exchange involves the protagonist Chioma investigating an affluent white American home.
-A petite homeowner swings open the door and chirps, “We already give to the Jolie-Pitt fund every year… thank you though!” ".
+A petite homeowner swings open the door and chirps, “We already give to the Jolie-Pitt fund every year… thank you though!”
 Film critic Gbenga Awomodu, reviewing for CP Africa, praised the cinematography and acting, remarking that the film "brings to the fore some important themes in today's world, including love, racism, culture, stigma, and life as an immigrant in a foreign country".
 He further emphasised that the film is illustrative of culture clashes between Nigeria and the US in attitude towards rape, and the culture of shame, silence, and stigma associated with it.

 The film garnered the Award of Excellence at the Canada International Film Festival, the Golden Ace Award at the Las Vegas International Film Festival, the Silver Palm Award at the Mexico International Film Festival, the Melvin van Peebles Award at the San Francisco Black Festival, the Festival Prize for Best International Student at Swansea Bay Film Festival.

 Box office

-Ijé became the highest grossing Nigerian film, a record it held for four years, until it was overtaken in 2014 by Half of a Yellow Sun (2013).
+Ijé became the highest grossing Nigerian film, until it was overtaken in 2014 by Half of a Yellow Sun (2013).